projectcalico/calicoctl/docs/DockerContainerLifecycle.md

 the internet via the Docker bridge interface.
 None of the Calico processes have performed any new actions at this point.

+TODO: DOCUMENT --net=none for simplicity (what we have in our demo)

 ![docker run](diagrams/docker_run.png)

 **Note**: Docker's libnetwork plugin works a bit differently than this